 Manual samples may be collected by field personnel during a storm event.
 Storm events will be monitored by radar so that field personnel can be present in the watershed during active storms to obtain manual samples.
-Samples will be manually collected at 1-minute to 60-minute intervals depending on the anticipated storm duration and intensity.
+Samples may be serially collected manually at 1-minute to 60-minute intervals depending on the anticipated storm duration and intensity.
 Samples will be deposited into clean, labeled plastic bottles.
-Samples will be collected via peristaltic pump through single use low-density polyethylene (LDPE) tubing directly into the appropriate sample bottles.
-The LDPE tubing will be weighed down at one end to aid in sample collection in high flow situations.
-If necessary, an extension pole, rope, or other apparatus can be used to aid sample collection, especially during high flow conditions.
-Samples collected by this method will be considered a grab sample.
+Where plausible, samples will be collected directly into sampling bottles.
+If necessary, an extension pole or other apparatus can be used to aid sample collection.
+Samples may also be collected via single use 1-liter tri-pour beakers attached to an extension pole, rope, or other apparatus and then evenly distributed into the appropriate sample bottles.
+Where necessary, samples may alternatively be collected via pump through single use tubing directly into the appropriate sample bottles.
+As needed, the tubing will be weighed down at one end to aid in sample collection in high flow situations.
+An extension pole, rope, or other apparatus may also be used to aid sample collection with tubing, especially during high flow conditions.
+Samples collected by any of these methods will be considered a grab sample.

-Manual samples will be placed on ice and maintained at a temperature equal to or less than 6°C until they are delivered to the laboratory.
+Manual samples will be placed on ice and maintained at a temperature equal to or less than 4°C until they are delivered to the laboratory.
 Sample containers will be packaged and handled to protect the integrity of the water samples.